Tsar Leo: Life and career

+In 2025, Tsar Leo in collaboration with Producer Hundred Aims to release their extended play Echoes on 18th of April, 2025 with popular hits like "Chosangalatsa" featuring Malawi's sensation Macelba.

 Activism

 Tsar Leo joined hands with Plan International Malawi and Amplified Movement on a series of projects that advocate children's rights in Malawi through music.
 He performed a song, titled Bring Them Home, with an ensemble of Malawian musicians.
 The song addresses the issue of child trafficking.